MoMath February-March Upcoming Events

 Wednesday, February 11, from 2:00 pm to 2:45 pm ET (online)

 Explore mathematical puzzles that grabbed the headlines!
 Learn to solve spectacular and controversial puzzles using logic, probability, and basic graph theory; then develop puzzle-solving strategies while diving into these news-making mathematical conundrums.
+Plus, MoMath members receive free registration to this event!
+(Not a member?
+Join today!)
 Register at momath.org/senior-sessions.

 Free!
 Math Gym, a workout for your brain